 Allergic Conjunctivitis Treatment

-Allergic conjunctivitis is a common eye condition caused by an allergic reaction to various allergens and irritants, such as pollen, dust, and mold.
+Allergic conjunctivitis is a common eye condition caused by an allergic reaction to various allergens and irritants such as pollen, dust, and mold.
 Inflammation of the conjunctiva, the thin membrane that covers the white part of the eye and the inner surface of the eyelids, can cause discomfort and significantly impact daily life.
-Penn Medicine Becker ENT & Allergy in New Jersey and Philadelphia offers comprehensive treatment options for individuals suffering from allergic conjunctivitis.
+Penn Medicine Becker ENT & Allergy in New Jersey and Philadelphia offers comprehensive treatment options for individuals suffering from eye allergies.

 - Identifying the Symptoms of Allergic Conjunctivitis